 Of course, this is just a personal perception.
 All of us need a different level of challenge to keep us going.
 What might be easy for you could be a total nightmare for myself and vice versa.

-Summing it up: Should you start a Treehouse Techdegree?
+Summing it up: Should you start a Treehouse Techdegree in 2021?

 - Certification: although not an accredited certification, the Techdegree final exam is still a great last milestone to achieve.
 It is most definitely a nice bonus to show to potential employers in the future in addition to your awesome, new portfolio.

-- Price: with 199$/month for around 6-12 months is quite a heavy price tag – which, however, will most likely pay itself off surprisingly soon afterwards
+- Price: with 199$/month for around 5 to 12 months is quite a heavy price tag, but it will most likely pay itself back surprisingly quickly.

 - Not a “proper” coding bootcamp: the Techdegree is somewhat of a hybrid between MOOCs and coding bootcamps.
 You will get valuable feedback from the community, but no 1-to-1 “bootcamp” time from an actual Treehouse mentor.